 Planning your visit to Ashridge Estate

-If you're visiting Ashridge this winter, please be aware that due to wet ground conditions there is very limited parking available at the moment.
-Please schedule your visit for a quieter time of day, only park in designated car parks, and if car parks are full please return another time.
+If you're visiting Ashridge Estate this spring, please be aware that due to wet ground conditions there is very limited parking available.

-The whole estate remains open for local visitors to access fresh air and open space for exercise in line with Government guidance.
-The Brownlow Café is open for takeaway Tuesdays through to Fridays until the end of February.
-Please note there is no refreshment offer at weekends or on Mondays.
+The whole estate remains open for local visitors to access fresh air and open space.
+The Brownlow Café is open for takeaway Tuesday to Sunday.
+Please note there is no refreshment offer on Mondays.
 Car parking remains limited due to ground conditions and at peak times our car parks are often full by mid-morning and we may need to turn you away.

 Thank you for helping us remain open safely by following Government guidance and staying local.

 Please note that our mobility vehicles are available, please enquire at the Visitor Centre on the day.
 We're unable to take advanced bookings at the moment.
 We will update this page when we have more information.

 Monument Drive, at the heart of Ashridge, continues to attract hundreds of thousands of visitors each year, most of whom arrive by car.
 There are very few surfaced car parking spaces.
 Most visitors park on the grass verges either side of the Drive which gives rise to serious problems during the winter and early spring.

 The most obvious problem is the damage to the verges themselves – people stuck in ruts, and wheels churning in the mud is a common sight in wet weather.
 When you combine this year’s wet autumn with increased visitor numbers, as more people seek outdoor spaces due to the coronavirus pandemic, large parts of Monument Drive are no longer usable.

 Where possible we ask that you avoid coming to Ashridge by car and visit outside of peak times.
 If the car park is full please come back another day.
 If you can visit midweek, rather than at weekends, please do so.